xmos/lib_sw_pll/doc/rst/sw_pll.rst

 The index into the LUT is controlled by a
-PI controller which multiplies the error in put and integral error input by the supplied loop constants.
+PI controller which multiplies the error input and integral error input by the supplied loop constants.
 An integrated `wind up` limiter for the integral term is nominally set at 2x the maximum LUT index deviation to prevent excessive overshoot where the starting input error is high.
+A double integrator term is also available.

 A time domain plot of how the controller (typically running at around 100 Hz) selects between adjacent LUT entries, and the consequential frequency modulation effect, can be seen in the following diagrams.